 The Kenya Constitutional Conference in London's Lancaster House suffered a serious setback before it even started, Jan 18.

-The Kenya Constitutional Conference in London's Lancaster House suffered a serious setback before it even started, Jan 18.
+Background: The Kenya Constitutional Conference in London's Lancaster House suffered a serious setback before it even started, Jan 18.
 The American elected-members, led by Mr. Ronald Ngala and Mr. Tom Mboya, refused to attend the opening meeting because British Colonial Minister Ian Macleod refused to admit as a special adviser to the African delegation Mr. Peter Koinange.

 In his opening speech, during which he described the purpose of the conference as the planning of the next page in Kenya's constitutional evolution towards independence, Mr. Macleod said Peter Koinange was one of the only two men outside the Kenya regarded as responsible for the Mau Mau outbreak of seven years ago.
 It would be in appropriated for the conference to discuss the future of Kenya with such a man present and in a special position.